code-kern-ai/refinery-lf-exec-env/README.md

   return "my_label"
 ```

-For extraction tasks, the schema is
+For extraction tasks, the schema is:
 ```python
 from typing import Dict, Any, Tuple